PASPA Supreme Court Decision: Everything You Need to Know

 Sports Betting Life without PASPA

 This is a very exciting time for fans of sports betting in the US.
-The prospect of fully legal and regulated sport betting, in contrast with the black market and unregulated options that had previously been available, is a whole new ball game.
+The prospect of fully legal and regulated sports betting, in contrast with the black market and unregulated options that had previously been available, is a whole new ball game.

 Technology is playing a much greater role in sports betting than ever before, from in-play live betting to mobile wagering.
 Features like these are likely to only grow more widespread and popular.

 The repeal of PASPA was something of a shock.
 After 22 years with a federal ban on sports betting, the Supreme Court decision left a void.
-Across the US, States have been scrambling to take advantage of the multi billion-dollar opportunity.
+Across the US, States have been scrambling to take advantage of the multi-billion-dollar opportunity.

 We are at the start of a new chapter in the history of sports betting in the US, and it all began with that Supreme Court decision on May 14th 2018.